 - Decide how you will be marking your texts up.
 How do you want to capture the details of how each text appears?
 What kinds of analysis and interpretation are you interested in?
 How will you capture the names of persons, places, organizations, &c.?
 How will you encode gendered or racialized terms and concepts?
 How will you represent images?

 - After your texts are encoded, decide how you want to publish your work.
 What aspects of your encoding do you want to highlight for your viewers?
 How do you want your texts to look when they are viewed online?
 How can the online versions of your texts highlight those aspects of the encoding you consider to be most significant?
 Edit the custom.css file for your group’s publication; the sample.css file has several template display options that you can modify.
 We are using a lightweight publication interface so you will likely find that not all of your display aspirations are possible—don’t worry about this!
 You can describe any aspects of the display that you aren’t able to realize in your editorial declaration.

 On your own:

-- Following the documentation established by your group, encode a short text.
+- Following the guidelines established by your group, encode a short text.
 Be particularly attentive to any tensions you note between the framework established by your project’s standards and the specifics of your own text.

 - Use the “comment” function very liberally to explain the choices you make as you encode your text, to note complexities as described above, and to point out any information or analysis that you are not able to capture through markup alone.
 The comments are your best opportunity to demonstrate the thought that you put into encoding your text (and to make it clear that any potentially unusual aspects of your encoding are the result of deliberation), so please be as detailed as possible in commenting on the work that you do.

 - Write a brief introduction to your encoded text (500 to 800 words).
 In this introduction, you can discuss the decisions you made in encoding your text, reflect on any significant aspects of the text you noticed as part of the encoding process (especially those that weren’t evident just on reading your text), and talk about any challenges you faced or any textual phenomena you weren’t able to represent through encoding.
 You will likely have addressed many of these issues directly in the comments of your encoded file, but this is your chance to unpack them in some greater detail and to offer more synthesized description of your encoded edition.
 You should also reflect on how your encoding work has changed or informed your understanding of the Tempest, as well as how your document connects with specific passage(s) in the Tempest.